Key Points:

 The rapids are no fun when you are the shortest member of the family.
-In the below clip, we get to see the heart-stopping moment when a little elephant is in real danger of getting swept away.
+In this clip, we get to see the heart-stopping moment when a little elephant is in real danger of getting swept away.

 Even though it manages to get near the muddy bank, the water is too deep and is moving too quickly for it to move any further.
 At first, one elephant steps in to try to help but is not successful.